Renewable Energy

 100% Renewable Electricity by 2030

-As part of this roll-out, Encinitas City Council voted to establish SDCP’s premium product, Power100, as the default electricity choice for all customers within the City of Encinitas.
-Power100 provides 100% renewable electricity to customers at a cost that is only marginally greater than San Diego Gas and Electric’s (SDGE) current rates, 1 to 3% greater depending on the rate class.
-This action enables the City to achieve its 100% renewable electricity goal well in advance of the 2030 target date.
+As part of the initial roll-out, Encinitas City Council voted to establish Community Power’s premium product, Power100, as the default electricity choice for all customers within the City of Encinitas.
+The default electricity choice provides 100 percent renewable electricity to customers for a slight premium of $0.01 per kWh on top of their standard PowerOn rates, which offers power that is 53 percent renewable.
+This action enabled the City to achieve its 100 percent renewable electricity goal well in advance of the 2030 target date.

 UNIT | A kilowatt is a measure of power, or how fast something generates or uses energy.
 The capacity of a solar photovolatic (PV) system to generate energy is measured in watts.
 Solar PV systems installed on single family homes typically range in size from 5 kW to 20 kW.
 One kilowatt equals 1,000 watts. | kWKilowatt |